Quick Picks

 All data was obtained through first-hand testing and evaluation.
 See product manufacturer details and Amazon for additional specifications.About the Author

-- Choosing the right best telescope for astrophotography means matching capacity and output ports to your actual devices
+- Choosing the right best telescope for astrophotography means matching the key features to your specific needs and budget

 - Also covers: astrophotography equipment